Mindaugas Sinkevičius: Biography

+In May 2024, Sinkevičius was convicted by a court in Kaunas of abuse of office, falsification of documents, and misappropriation in a case involving damages of 1,487 euros to the Jonava District Municipality and the use of public funds to pay for his wife's phone bills and other personal expenses.
+He was sentenced to pay a 12,500 euro-fine and was also banned from holding public office for three years.
+Sinkevičius then appealed his conviction.
+On 19 September, the Lithuanian Court of Appeal rejected his appeal.
+As a result, Sinkevičius' mandate as mayor was terminated.

 Family

 Mindaugas Sinkevičius is a son of Rimantas Sinkevičius, a member of the Seimas and the Minister of Transport in the preceding Butkevičius Cabinet.
 His mother Ligita is a chief specialist at the Environmental Protection Agency under the Ministry of Environment.
 His sister Rūta is an assistant to a Vilnius district court judge.

 Mindaugas Sinkevičius is married (since May 2017).
 His wife is Aistė Sinkevičienė (* 1989, Plūkaitė), an interior designer from Kaunas.

 Sinkevičius lives with his family in his hometown Jonava.